AN/AWG-9: AN/AWG-9

 The AWG-9 was the result of a series of United States Navy programs to build what was known as a "fleet-defense fighter": an aircraft armed with extremely long-range radars and missiles that would be able to engage formations of enemy aircraft well-away from aircraft carriers.
 Their first attempt was the F6D Missileer, which combined Westinghouse's AN/APQ-81 pulse doppler radar with the Bendix AAM-N-10 Eagle missile.
 The Missileer was a relatively simple aircraft, and when planners expressed doubts about its ability to survive after firing its missiles, the Missileer was canceled and the Navy started looking for higher-performance alternatives.

 At the same time, the U.S. Air Force had been working on a similar long-range interceptor project of their own, the XF-108 Rapier.
-The Rapier had much better performance than the Missileer, although its AIM-47 Falcon and AN/ASG-18 radar, both from Hughes, were somewhat less advanced than their Navy counterparts.
+The Rapier had much better performance than the Missileer, although its AIM-47 Falcon and AN/ASG-18 radar, both from Hughes, were smaller and less long ranged.
 The entire system was also very expensive, and the Rapier was canceled, replaced by the hopefully less-expensive Lockheed YF-12 adapted from the Lockheed A-12 spy plane.
 This project was also canceled as the strategic threat moved from bombers to ICBMs.

-The same was not true for the Navy, where the threat remained manned aircraft and early anti-ship missiles.
+The same was not true for the Navy, where the threat remained crewed aircraft and early anti-ship missiles.
 Hughes suggested that the AN/ASG-18 and AIM-47 could be adapted for the Navy in slightly modified form, adding additional tracking capability while reducing the size of the radar antenna to a size more suitable for carrier aircraft.
 The result was the AN/AWG-9 radar and Phoenix missile.